dylan-keyt/abcdigital/README.md

 This was done in order to have an easier time viewing differences to `master`.

+### Node version

+This app has been tested with Node `v16.14.2`, which is the latest LTS version at the time of development.

+If you encounter any issues with setup, please ensure you are using this version.

 ## Commands

 The `package.json` file has been updated with more commands to use.